kushagra-successive/backend-training/README.md

 1. Clone the repository to your local machine: git clone https://github.com/kushagra-successive/backend-training.git
 2. Install dependencies:
-   npm install lodash
+   npm i or
-   npm install readline-sync
+   npm install

 Usage:
 Ensure that you have Node.js installed on your system.